 WHAT: Weekly Qi Gong Class (Drop-In)

-Qi Gong (pronounced chee-gong) is an ancient and contemporary Chinese exercise that combines movement, breathing, meditation, and body posture.
+Qi Gong (pronounced chee-gong) is an ancient and contemporary Chinese exercise that combines movement, breathing, awareness, and body posture.

 The goal is to teach simple practices to help people grappling with hard situations (e.g. illness, natural disasters, chronic stress, violence, loss, imprisonment, inequities, etc).

 WHO: Open to all.
 No experience necessary.
+This is a gentle class for folks of all bodies and abilities.
 Exercises are adaptable to sitting or standing.
 You do not have to experience insomnia to take the class.

 WHEN: Thursdays, 12:15 p.m. – 1 p.m.
 PDT (until Shelter-In-Place is over)